ErpNetDocs/tech/modules/projects/agile/configuration-and-structure/main-setup/case-categories.md

 ![Case Categories](pictures/case-categories.png)

-The detailed setup of Case Categories is organized into two sections:

-- [Main settings](main-settings.md) – define allowed project types and parent relationships.
-- [Advanced settings](advanced-settings.md) – control additional behavior such as mandatory parents, visibility of system states, and default description templates.

 ## Main settings

 ### Allowed Project Types

-Each Case Category must be explicitly linked to one or more Project Types.
+Each Case Category must be explicitly linked to one or more **Project Types**.
-This means that a Case of a given Category can only be associated with Projects of an allowed Type.
+This means that a Case of a given Category can only be associated with Projects of an allowed type.

 **For example:**